Update: Now, also located in Orem, UT, American Fork, UT, and Lehi, UT. Soon Salt Lake City, UT?

-My little family & I have lived in Utah County for five years now.
-We had been told about J Dawgs "way" back then & numerous times within.
-We even lived IN Provo for a year and a half & didn't make it in!
-We didn't avoid per-say, we just simply procrastinated.
-We can be like that sometimes.
+My little family and I have lived in Utah County for five years now.
+We had been told about J Dawgs way back then and numerous times within.
+We even lived IN Provo for a year and a half and didn't make it in.
+We didn't avoid per-say, we just simply procrastinated is all.

-This fella greeted us with a great big smile & a very welcoming, "What can I get for you?".
-He then handed Cameron a big J Dawgs sticker & he was suddenly Cameron's new best friend.
+This fella greeted us with a great big smile and a very welcoming "what can I get for you?"
+He then handed Cameron a big J Dawgs sticker and he was suddenly Cameron's new best friend.

-I love cheap-eat's short menus.
-I chose beef (always 100% beef here) w/ everything except jalapenos.
-Mark chose polish w/ everything.
-I chose, for Cam, beef w/ pickles.
-Apparently, they also have un-listed items like spicy mustard or light sauce & even a special lingo for the regulars.
+I chose beef (always 100% beef at J Dawgs) with everything except jalapenos.
+Mark chose polish with everything.
+The kids had beef with pickles.
+Apparently, they also have un-listed items like spicy mustard or light sauce and even a special lingo for the regulars.